detlaff/Old-page/_posts/2013-12-03-ipad-games.md

 layout: post
 title: iPad Games — What Works & What Doesn’t
 date: 2013-12-03 12:21
-summary: I have always loved gaming, be it on a PC, Playstation, or more recently on the iPad.
+excerpt: I have always loved gaming, be it on a PC, Playstation, or more recently on the iPad.
 While I prefer (and always will, unless magic happens) PC, there are a lot of creative, really nice games designed with a touch screen in mind that you cannot—even if you try—play properly using keyboard and mouse.
 categories: Technology
 ---